 Estimated Cost: $104,100,000

-Phase B will widen to 4 lanes, a five-mile section from Harvel Road eastward to just west of the U.S. 21 overpass in Mooresville.
+Phase B will widen to 4 lanes, a seven-mile section from Harvel Road eastward to just west of the US 21 overpass in Mooresville.
 (Because funding has been earmarked first for Phase B, that phase will be completed before Phase A.)

 The NCDOT will widen the roadway to two lanes in each direction with a raised median-divided superstreet design.